fastoch/JavaScript/React Bun Hono.md

 Zod is a TypeScript-first schema validation library.
 Alternative to Zod: https://www.youtube.com/watch?v=nCZ06oegzeM - **Valibot**

-- to install Zod: `bun install zod`
+- to install Zod: `bun install zod` (run this cmd from the terminal while being inside the 'app' folder)
 - import the library by adding this line at the top of each file where we'll be using it: `import { z } from "zod";`

 With Zod, we can create a new validation object (`createPostSchema`):